 - Dakine Baron GTX Mitt

 One of the best things about ski mitts is that, generally speaking, they’re warmer than gloves.
-This is, in layman’s terms, because your fingers generate more heat when they’re not all separated from each other in their own, individual, finger compartments.
-Sort of like penguins huddling together for warmth, when you’re wearing mittens your fingers are grouped together in such a way that the body heat they give off helps to warm the fingers next to them.
-When they’re inside mitts your digits are essentially sharing heat between themselves, elevating the comfort level in an environment where it’s much easier for warm air to circulate.
-With ski mitts, your fingers are united as one rather than standing alone against the cold air outside.
-Ski mitts are also good because there’s less exposed surface area on them, and less ‘points of attack’ for those bone-chilling low temperatures on the hill.
+In layman’s terms, this is because your fingers generate more heat when they’re not all separated from each other in their own finger compartments.
+Sort of like penguins huddling together for warmth, mittens allow your fingers to huddle together in such a way that the body heat they give off warms the fingers next to them.

 “One of the best things about ski mitts is that, generally… they’re warmer than gloves”